erikarvstedt/nix-bitcoin/docs/usage.md

 The maker/yield generator in nix-bitcoin is implemented using a systemd service.

-Click [here](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/YIELDGENERATOR.md) for general yield generator information.
+See [here](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/YIELDGENERATOR.md) for more yield generator information.

-In nix-bitcoin the jm-yg-privacyenhanced script is located in the system path.
-If you want to custom configure it, the easiest way to find it is by running `whereis yg-privacyenhanced.py`.

 1. On your node, write your JoinMarket wallet password from above into `/secrets/jm-wallet-password`